Logo: 8th Wimbledon Scout Group

 Where do I go from here?

-PLEASE NOTE THAT THE LINK TO OUR WAITING LIST HAS BEEN REMOVED FROM HERE FOR A WHILE AS WE HAVE TOO MANY NAMES ON OUR WAITING LIST TO BE ABLE TO ACCOMMODATE INTO BEAVERS - WE ARE AWARE OF IMMEDIATE SPACES AVAILABLE FOR 6-8YR OLDS, WITH THE 2ND MORDEN BEAVER SCOUT COLONY, WHICH YOU MAY CONTACT HERE: https://www.2ndmordenscouts.co.uk/contact-us.php
+PLEASE NOTE THAT THE LINK TO OUR WAITING LIST HAS BEEN REMOVED FROM HERE FOR A WHILE AND OUR WAITING LISTS FOR BEAVERS AND CUBS ARE CLOSED AS WE HAVE TOO MANY NAMES ON OUR WAITING LIST TO BE ABLE TO ACCOMMODATE INTO BEAVERS OR CUBS (ANY ADDED DURING THIS CLOSURE WILL BE DELETED WITH NO NOTIFICATION) - PLEASE CHECK THE DISTRICT WEBSITE FOR ALTERNATIVE SCOUT GROUPS: https://www.wimbledonandwandlescouts.org/scout-groups

-Sometimes we have a long Waiting list for entry into different Sections and sometimes there is space available straight away.
-Either way, we will contact you in due course to let you know progress and availability.
-Please bear with us, as we are all volunteers...
+Sometimes we may have to close a Section's Waiting List, due to increasing popularity to join our Group vs the maximum number of young people we can bring into a Section.
+Please be aware that placing a young person's name onto our Waiting List does not guarantee entry into the Group.
+Sometimes we have a long Waiting List for entry into different Sections and sometimes there is space available straight away.
+Either way, once your Young Person is on our Waiting List, we will contact you in due course to let you know progress and availability.
+Please bear with us, as we are all volunteers.

-Please do not add your Young Person to the Waiting List if they are aged under five - as they will be deleted.
+Our Scout Section (10.5yr to 14.5yr) is STILL OPEN to new Members as, unlike the other Sections, it has no maximum occupancy limit.
+Please do not add your Young Person to the Scout Section Waiting List if they are aged under 10.5yrs (of Scout age) - as they will be deleted with no notification to you.

 Potential new Members are selected from the Waiting List, when places become available and the young person is of an age to be admitted into a Section, according to the following priorities: